-CSFP is administered by the Division of Public Health Services at the NH Department of Health and Human Services (DHHS) and currently reaches seniors 60 years and older in New Hampshire.
-Income guidelines are up to $1,307 monthly for a senior living alone and $1,760 monthly for a family of two persons.
+The Senior Farmer’s Market Nutrition Program currently reaches seniors 60 years and older in New Hampshire.
+Income guidelines are up to $1,316 monthly for a senior living alone and $1,784 monthly for a family of two persons.

 Throughout the year CSFP provides a monthly food benefit that includes canned meats, fruits, vegetables, cereal, juice, pasta, rice, and cheese, plus recipe ideas on how to use the foods in healthy recipes.